ghi-electronics/duelang-website/software/coding-options/python.md

 We now need to install the DUE Python library `pip install DUELink`.
 The DUELink package will also install all required dependencies.

 > [!Tip]
-> The DUE python library requires pyserial, which may require an admin access to install.
+> The DUE python library requires pySerial, which may require an admin access to install.

 ## Blinky!
 Our first program will blink the on-board LED 20 times, where it turns on for 200ms and then it shuts off for 800ms.